Create and configure a package

 Duration Settings

 Click Edit on the Duration Settings card to set how long bookings last and how far in advance guests can book.
+Start with the Duration Mode — how the length of each booking is decided:

 | Field | Description |